pyxem/orix/CONTRIBUTING.rst

   ``[Vector3d.zvector()](../reference/generated/orix.vector.Vector3d.zvector.rst)``.
   Remember to add the parentheses ``()`` if the reference points to a function or method.
+- Refer to to the examples section with ``[Examples section](../examples/index.rst)``.
-- Reference sections in other tutorial notebooks using this MD ``[plotting](../tutorials/crystal_map.ipynb#Plotting)``.
+- Refer to sections in other tutorial notebooks using this MD ``[plotting](../tutorials/crystal_map.ipynb#Plotting)``.
-- Reference external APIs via standard MD like ``[Lattice](https://www.diffpy.org/diffpy.structure/mod_lattice.html#diffpy.structure.lattice.Lattice)``.
+- Refer to external APIs via standard MD like ``[Lattice](https://www.diffpy.org/diffpy.structure/mod_lattice.html#diffpy.structure.lattice.Lattice)``.
 - The Sphinx gallery thumbnail used for a notebook is set by adding the ``nbsphinx-thumbnail`` tag to a code cell with an image output.
 The notebook must be